5 Reasons to Visit Antarctica in November

 The airstrip on King George Island in the South Shetlands only becomes operational from 1st December, so this month the only way to access Antarctica is by ship, sailing across the Drake Passage.

-November is a fantastic month for the active traveler as the snow is at its best, offering ideal conditions for snowshoeing and back country skiing.
-Camping is possible, although chilly, as is kayaking.
+November is a fantastic month for the active traveller as the snow is at its best, offering ideal conditions for snowshoeing and backcountry skiing.
+Camping is possible, as is kayaking, but both are chilly.